 Dr. Buggey began this effort to educate teachers in assistive technology following a needs assessment of the region.
 He visited numerous schools and the Arlington Developmental Center and was appalled at the lack of assistive technology applications.
 This was especially true for alternative communication systems.
 Many persons with cerebral palsy were placed in institutions or classes for students with severe cognitive disabilities because they did not have the opportunity to express themselves.
 Most did not have access to literacy because they lacked the motor skills necessary to open a book and turn pages.
 Most lacked even basic self-help skills because people were administering care rather than teaching empowerment through adaptive equipment.
 The reason why this situation existed was, and is, quite obvious.
 Shelby County was the only area in the state that is not served by an Assistive Technology Center.
 Assistive Technology Centers provide assessments, training, and fitting of appropriate equipment.
 Without such a center, Shelby County has fallen drastically behind the state and country and, has thus under served its population of citizens with developmental disabilities.

 The University granted space and assigned two graduate assistants to help manage the center.
 The staff of the center and Dr. Janna Robertson developed a state-of-the-art service delivery model (see Our Access Model) in the late 1990s.
 The center now has a preview site for some of the top software and hardware producers in the country.
 When new technology is developed, the Center will have access to it before it is released to the public.
 The center collaborates with the ATTAIN center to provide assistive technology resources for individuals and clinicians in the Loan Library.
 The value of our hardware and software inventory has risen to over $125,000.
 Most of this inventory was obtained through donations from the equipment vendors after being designated a preview site.
-Additional funding to purchase assistive technology tools and devices was received from a grant from the Inclusion in Higher Education Project at the University of Tennessee Boling Center for $3000, funds from the College of Education, Health and Human Sciences for $500, and a University of Memphis grant of $5000 and a $35,000 grant by the Tennessee Department of Education to assist in establishing a regional assistive technology Center.
+Additional funding to purchase assistive technology tools and devices was received from a grant from the Inclusion in Higher Education Project at the University of Tennessee Boling Center for $3000, funds from the College of Education for $500, and a University of Memphis grant of $5000 and a $35,000 grant by the Tennessee Department of Education to assist in establishing a regional assistive technology Center.

 In December of 1998, The Center established ties with the University of Memphis Foundation as a not-for-profit organization.
 At this time we changed the name of the center to the Mid-South Access Center for Technology (ACT).
 The ACT has a board comprised of members of various community organizations, parents, and persons with disabilities.
 Many of the advisory board members have expertise in the areas of assistive technology and services to individuals with disabilities.
 Most of the Advisory Board members are involved with agencies with whom we have established collaborative agreements.
 ACT became a member of the Alliance for Technology Access (ATA) on July 1, 1999.
 This membership will allow ACT to receive and disseminate information to 48 other nationally recognized sites and to over 70 vendors who collaborate with these sites.
 Mid-South ACT is the first ATA site associated with a university; thus, we are in a unique situation for research and development activities and dissemination.
 We were awarded year 3 of a $35,000 grant by the Tennessee Department of Education to assist in establishing a regional Assistive Technology Center.
 We currently have contracts with the Tennessee's Early Intervention System (T.E.I.S.), the State Department of Vocational Rehabilitation, and are Waiver Provider for the Members of the Class-Action law suit.